-As the heat mat warms up the soil, condensation will accumulate on the cover, this is good as the rise in humidity is good for seed germination and the young seedlings.
+As the heat mat warms the soil, condensation accumulates on the cover.
+This is good as the rise in humidity is good for seed germination and the young seedlings.

-Leave the clear cover over the tray until there is a good carpet of seedlings poking up out of the soil.
+Leave the clear cover over the tray until a good carpet of seedlings pokes out of the soil.

-At this time, take off the clear cover so the seedlings can receive more direct light.
+Take off the clear cover now so the seedlings can receive more direct light.

 It’s also time to start bottom watering.

 Bottom watering is simple.
-Lift off the top tray and pour water or fertilizer mixture into the bottom tray to about an half-inch deep.
+Lift off the top tray and pour water or fertilizer mixture into the bottom tray to about a half-inch deep.

 Slowly place the top tray down into the water.
 The soil will absorb the water as you lower the tray.

 Some growers use more water, lower the tray and then lift it out again and allow it to drain.
 I use less water and leave it inside the lower tray.

 It’s okay if the top gets dry; the roots will find moist soil.

 Use a cheap moisture meter to test the wetness level.
 After a while, you’ll be able to tell by the weight of the tray.